By Diane Connors, senior policy specialist at the Groundwork Center for Resilient Communities

 One of the pleasures of my life is seeing that investing in fresh local food for our state’s kids has garnered bipartisan support in our state legislature, along with praise from educators, health leaders, and the business community.

-This can be seen in the press release that the Michigan Department of Education just released, which officially announces the expansion of the 10 Cents a Meal for School Kids & Farms program for a third year.
+This can be seen in the press release that the Michigan Department of Education just released, which officially announces the expansion of the 10 Cents a Meal for Michigan's Kids & Farms program for a third year.

 10 Cents Is Getting Big Reach

 10 Cents, which is now serving 57 school districts that impact nearly 135,000 students in 27 counties, provides up to 10 cents a meal in matching grants for schools to purchase Michigan-grown fruits and vegetables.

 “The 10 Cents a Meal program is akin to a bumper crop in terms of nutritious, locally produced fruits and vegetables served to students,” Interim State Superintendent Sheila Alles said in the press release.
 “It’s a win-win partnership for local districts and local farms across the state and another example of how the business and education communities, as with our plan to become a Top 10 education state in 10 years, can collaborate toward common goals to the ultimate benefit of our children.”

 The press release also quotes State Sen. Goeff Hansen, R-Hart, who chairs the state Senate K–12, School Aid, Education Appropriations Subcommittee, which introduced the initial funding for the program.